bitburner-official/bitburner-src/src/Documentation/doc/en/basic/codingcontracts.md

 # Coding Contracts

-Coding Contract is a mechanic that lets players earn rewards in exchange for solving programming problems.
+Coding Contracts are a mechanic that lets players earn rewards in exchange for solving programming problems.

 Coding Contracts are files with the `.cct` extension.
 They can be accessed through the [Terminal](terminal.md) or through [Scripts](scripts.md) using the [Coding Contract API](../../../../../markdown/bitburner.codingcontract.md).